 The largest single funder of graduate students in Canada is the Social Science and Humanities Research Council (SSHRC).
 Most of the funding it distributes is for Canadian citizens or permanent residents.
 However, some of its awards, including the prestigious Vanier Graduate Scholarship, are open to all students.
 Similarly, the Trudeau Doctoral Fellowship is open to domestic and international students.

-The University Doctoral Fellowship (UDF) program supports top international students who are starting UBC-V doctoral programs.
+The Internaitonal Doctoral Fellowship (IDF) program supports top international students who are starting UBC-V doctoral programs.
 The fellowship provides funding for a total of five years: a $30,000 stipend plus tuition for four years and a minimum $18,000 funding package (from the recipient's supervisor/department/Faculty, comprising awards, teaching assistantships and/or research assistantships) for the fifth year.

 The Graduate Committee at the Peter A. Allard School of Law will nominate to the UBC Faculty of Graduate Studies applicants for the UDF from the pool of newly admitted international PhD students in our Graduate Law Program beginning with the 2017/18 intake.
-There is no separate application process for the UDF as the Graduate Committee will automatically consider all applicants who have accepted our offer of admission.
-The Graduate Committee’s deadline for forwarding nominations to the Faculty of Graduate Studies is January 27, 2017.
+There is no separate application process for the IDF as the Graduate Committee will automatically consider all applicants who have accepted our offer of admission.
+The Graduate Committee’s deadline for forwarding nominations to the Faculty of Graduate Studies is January 26, 2018.

-For complete details regarding the new University Doctoral Fellowship (UDF), please refer to: https://www.grad.ubc.ca/awards/university-doctoral-fellowship
+For complete details regarding the new University Doctoral Fellowship (IDF), please refer to: https://www.grad.ubc.ca/awards/international-doctoral-fellowship

 Applications for most external awards are due early in the Fall.
 They require extensive proposals and several letters of reference so please do not leave them until the last minute.
 Consult with your supervisor or other advisors to produce as strong of an application as possible.